puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_facts_and_builtin_vars.markdown

 * `$serverversion` --- the current version of Puppet on the Puppet master.
 * `$settings::<name of setting>` (also available to `puppet apply`) --- the value of any of the master's [settings](./config_about_settings.html).
 This is implemented as a special namespace and these variables must be referred to by their qualified names.
 Note that, other than `$environment` and `$clientnoop`, the agent node's settings are **not** available in manifests.
 If you wish to expose them to the master in this version of Puppet, you will have to create a custom fact.

-### Parser Variables
+### Compiler Variables

-These variables are set in every [local scope][scope] by the parser during compilation.
+These variables are set in every [local scope][scope] by the compiler during compilation.
 They are mostly useful when implementing complex [defined types][definedtype].

 These are **not** available in the `$facts` hash.